 Uncertainty — Employees dealing with fear and work-related concerns often feel overwhelmed.
 The fear of losing a job, salary cut, retrenchment, and reduced benefits make them doubt the future of the company.

 The success of any business depends on the quality of available communication channels.
 It can improve your overall company culture, eliminate barriers, and resolve problems.
 Good communication builds stronger workplace relationships for increased productivity.
 Many problems happen due to poor communication skills, including increased employee turnover, poor customer service, and diminished productivity.

 When employees don’t understand the company’s vision, mission, and core values, it can result in trust issues and consequently reduced efficiency.
 Lack of information is the leading cause of poor communication at the workplace.
 Some employers and seniors keep junior staff in the dark about the company’s to secrets or fear to explain the mandate of the company clearly; in such cases, speculations, mistrust, and go-slow arise.

 Such acts make some employees feel less important in the eyes of their employers while others begin to avoid face to face interactions.
 Lack of email etiquette is also a source of poor communication, especially when the tone is inappropriate.

 Strained relations between the management and the employees are dangerous, but in some cases, it is often overlooked.
 When people read from different scripts and don’t understand goals and the direction the company is taking, problems are bound to occur.
 Emails that don’t follow a chain of command and face to face interaction cause trouble at the workplace.

-In many cases, employees often feel nobody is recognising or appreciating their efforts.
+In many cases, employees often feel nobody is recognizing or appreciating their efforts.
 They feel neglected and uncared for by their employers, and this automatically leads to reduced efficiency and motivation.

 For some companies, the rules are dictatorial and rigid, and employees must use other unconventional means like strikes to be heard.
 When you combine this with other factors, the workers begin to lose any passion for work and in some cases, opposing unions are born.